renepacchaux/gudeeds-responsive-mobile-app/README.md

 I took my questions to other designers before meeting with engineers.
 Talking to the design team, they mention apps being built out for multiple screens.

-I reap the benefit of not doubling my effort over the same material.
-I need to know consensus direction but not plans.
-I can listen to issues about the buildout along the way.
-I wanted to commit to the next meeting going smoothly. #my-approach

 At this initial stage, I need to describe a thing that already works.
 For example, I picture myself at a grocery store.
 I am carrying a laptop.
 Who pulls out a laptop at the grocery store?
 I am likely to use my phone instead.

-Before any pencil has hit paper, I have made a mental decision about where this application will live. #my-appraoch

-Is it worth skipping a few steps in fidelity if we know what design system we are in?
+Is it worth a fast-forward sketch-level quality if we know what design system we are in?

 To help move this piece forward, I can set one screen as a goal: the mobile version.

+I reap the benefit of not doubling my effort over the same material.
+I need to know consensus direction.
+I do not need to know plans at this stage.
+I can listen to issues about the buildout along the way.
+I wanted to commit to the next meeting going smoothly.

+Before any pencil has hit paper, I have made a mental decision about where this application will live.

-<a id="org2991af7"></a>
+<a id="org0aac22f"></a>

 ### Research

 Much work on the UI has been done externally before I start.
 I only need to look and see what is out there.

-To keep from doing repetitive work, we looked at commonly used (but widely established) features that we would use as pieces of our puzzle in building the initial prototypes.
+To keep from doing repetitive work, we looked at commonly used (but widely established) features that we would use as pieces of our puzzle in building the initial test app.

 **Common traits**

 I involve more and more interviewees, testers, co-workers, and actual neighbors to get a better grasp of what the user might use.

+Investigating features in similar class apps opens up an opportunity to add new capabilities.

+-   Cart
+-   Schedule
+-   Sort

 In similar task apps, we find categories or filters.
 There is at least someone picking up groceries for somebody else.